tenjin/tenjin-unity-sdk/README.md

 <uses-permission android:name="android.permission.ACCESS_NETWORK_STATE" /> <!-- Required to get network connectivity (i.e. wifi vs. mobile) -->
 ```

-Google Play Services will require all API level 32 (Android 13) apps using the advertising_id(Android Advertising ID (AAID)) to declare the Google Play Services AD_ID permission (shown below) in their manifest file.
+Google Play Services requires all API level 32 (Android 13) apps using the advertising_id(Android Advertising ID (AAID)) to declare the Google Play Services AD_ID permission (shown below) in their manifest file.
 You are required to update the tenjin-android-sdk to version 1.12.8 in order to use the below permission.

 ```xml
 <uses-permission android:name="com.google.android.gms.permission.AD_ID"/>